chambies2015/OmniTrackr/README.md

-# MediaNest
+# OmniTrackr

 ## Overview

-MediaNest is a full-featured, multi-user web application for managing and tracking movies and TV shows.
+OmniTrackr is a full-featured, multi-user web application for managing and tracking movies and TV shows.
 Originally a local desktop app, it has evolved into a production-ready platform with user authentication, cloud database support, and a modern responsive UI.

 **Live Demo:** Deployed on Render with PostgreSQL database